spyeyeapp/test-repo/README.md

 </div>

-> **This repo isn't the source.** SpyEye is closed-source — this space is for releases, issues, and discussion, not code contributions.
+> **This repo isn't the source.** SpyEye is closed-source — this space is for releases, issues, and discussions, not code contributions.

 **SpyEye helps you quietly record video evidence, for moments like facing a threat or confrontation.** It's built for anyone who needs proof of what happened without drawing attention to the fact that they're recording — solo travelers, gig workers, or anyone who'd rather have a situation on record.